xliu-deep/mpap/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact csxyllx@gmail.com.
+For questions or issues, please open an issue on GitHub or contact xianliu@rcees.ac.cn or csxyllx@gmail.com.